Group B Strep

 An Ounce of Prevention

-A urine culture is usually collected at the initial OB appointment.
+Many OBs perform a urine culture with the other tests at the first appointment.
+(Louisiana law requires an OB assessment prior to beginning midwifery care).
 This will indicate whether or not there is a urinary tract infection (UTI) as it can cause preterm labor.
 It will also identify the type of bacteria growing.
 Sometimes, that bacteria is GBS.
 When GBS travels to the urinary tract, it is almost always present at the 36 week screen.
 When GBS is present in the urine culture, I have yet to see it clear up with treatments, but am always willing to try.

 For your probiotics to thrive, you will need to feed them prebiotic fibers.
 These are non-digestible fibers that pass through your upper digestive tract and ferment in the gut, providing a “feast: for you beneficial bacteria.